chinchalinchin/being-and-death/01_being.md

 ### Object versus Concept

 ### What is Ontology?

 _Ontology_, if we simply define it by its root words, is the study of Being.
 It takes as its subject matter the _meaning_ of Being.
 In short, ontology asks a single question: What does it mean _to be_?
 This is by no means a simple question, even though we answer it every day simply by not being dead.
 That we _are_ means we must, to some extent, possess the answer to this question, but it is not at all clear how we should put that answer into words.
+By even asking the question we assume the posture of interpretting our Being as a Being inquiring into the meaning of its Being.
+This recursion is an inherent feature of inquiry; we approach the subject matter of inquiry with a presupposition about what it means to be. "_Every scientific memoir in its records of the 'facts' is shot through and through with interpretation_". [^4]

 The meaning of _Being_ is transfused with our everyday intuition, with our immediate apprehension of the world outside ourselves.
 We use _Being_ in a variety of contexts: The rock _is_ heavy, the mountain _is_ high, love _is_ delightful, red _is_ pretty, the idea _was_ disgusting, I _am_ hesitant, you _are_ reading, he _was_ sick, the teacher _was_ doubtful, and so on, ad infinitum.
 It would seem, then, _Being_ must be a broad concept to encompass so wide an array of phenomenon.
 How are we to preserve its meaning across its diverse usage?
 To put another way, _am_ I the same way a rock _is_?